COVID update - open Sundays online to serve you!

 1.2.
-With that in mind, the purpose of this Policy is to promote continuous improvement in customer service by ensuring The Dealerships provides a professional sales and service environment that is accessible to all persons, including those with disabilities.
+With that in mind, the purpose of this Policy is to promote continuous improvement in customer service by ensuring The Dealership provides a professional sales and service environment that is accessible to all persons, including those with disabilities.

 1.3.
 We are committed to ensuring equal access and participation for people with disabilities.

 1.4.
 We are committed to treating people with disabilities in a way that allows them to maintain their dignity and independence.

 1.5.
 We believe in integration and we are committed to meeting the needs of people with disabilities in a timely manner.

 1.6.
 We will do so by removing and preventing barriers to accessibility and by meeting our accessibility requirements under Ontario's accessibility laws, AODA.